telerik/blazor-docs/_contentTemplates/chart/link-to-basics.md

 You can render the lines between the points with different styles.
 The supported styles can be set via the `Style` property that takes a member of `Telerik.Blazor.ChartSeriesStyle` enum:

 * `Normal`—This is the default style.
 It produces a straight line between data points.

 * `Step`—The style renders the connection between data points through vertical and horizontal lines.
 It is suitable for indicating that the value is constant between the changes.
-Supported for categorical [Line]({%slug components/chart/types/line%}) charts only.
+Supported for [categorical]({%slug components/chart/databind%}#series-types) types of [Line]({%slug components/chart/types/line%}) charts only, but not for scatter charts.

 * `Smooth`—This style causes the Chart to display a fitted curve through data points.
 It is suitable when the data requires to be displayed with a curve, or when you wish to connect the points with smooth instead of straight lines.
 Not supported with [stacked]({%slug components/chart/stack%}) series with missing values.

 >caption Comparison between the line styles